allamiro/winevent-generator-json/README.md

-# winevent-generator-json
+# Windows Event Log Generator :

 Windows Event Generator is a tool  used  to create, simulate, or generate Windows Event Logs for testing, analysis, and monitoring purposes.